willduff/mixedreality-enthusiast-guide/docs/using-steamvr-with-windows-mixed-reality.md

 ## Enabling controller thumbstick turning in any SteamVR application

-Windows Mixed Reality for SteamVR has an experimental feature to enable the use of a controller thumbstick for artificial turns.
+**Windows Mixed Reality for SteamVR** has an experimental feature to enable the use of a controller thumbstick for artificial turns in any StreamVR application.

 To enable thumbstick turning:
 1. Edit "C:\Program Files (x86)\Steam\steamapps\common MixedRealityVRDriver\resources\settings\default.vrsettings"
 2. Change either `thumbstickTurnLeftEnabled` or `thumbstickTurnRightEnabled` to `true`
-3. Select **stutter turn** of **smooth** turn as shown in the examples below
+3. Select **stutter turn** of **smooth turn** as shown in the examples below

 **Example 1: Enabling stutter turn**